Nicki Minaj Is The 21st Century's Insatiable Hip-Hop Monarch

 This kind of backlash could destroy an artist, but Minaj leverages it in her favor.
 She doesn't abandoned who she is — a competitive rapper at the core — but rather, this new phase becomes part of her ongoing narrative.
 Despite the drama (or maybe because of it), her star continues to rise.
 "FEFE" is her highest-charting song this year, reaching No. 3 on the Billboard Hot 100, and has been certified platinum.
 Queen Radio is one of Apple Music's most popular shows — trending every week — and many fans and industry insiders tune in just to hear what Minaj will rant about.
 Some speculate that this could help the rapper pivot into a broadcasting career similar to Joe Budden or Noreaga.
 And that label as the "bad guy" has its benefits too; Minaj has been named a face of Diesel's cheeky anti-bullying campaign.

 Minaj doesn't seem surprised.
 "All the QUEENS I remember, SHOOK S*** UP!!!!!!!!," she tweeted this summer.
-She's is control, as always.
+She's in control, as always.